 - 10% experienced weapiness or blues when the capsules were completed, especially if they didn’t taper their dosing for the last few days

-What some of my clients tell me:
+What my clients tell me:

 - They can tell the difference when they forgot to take their capsules for a day